dustinpfister/blog_posts/_posts/js-request-animation-frame.md

 ### 2.2 - The draw.js file that draws the current state to a canvas element

 I have a module that I can use to create and mutate a state object, but now I am going to want to have a module that will draw that model to a canvas element.
+This module also is wrapped up nice and neat in the body of an IIFE, only thins time I am just returning a single public function that is the draw function that I will be using in my main javaScript file.

 ```js
 var draw = (function () {